Exponential Separations in the Energy Complexity of Leader Election: Conclusion and Open Problems

 In this paper we exposed two exponential separations in the energy complexity of \LeaderElection{} on various wireless radio network models.
 The upshot is that randomized algorithms in $\{$\strong, \recv$\}$ are exponentially more efficient than those in $\{$\weak, \nocd$\}$, but deterministic algorithms in $\{$\strong,\weak$\}$ are exponentially more efficient than those in $\{$\recv,\nocd$\}$.
 This exponential separation also occurs in the closely related problem of \ApproximateCounting.

-There are a few intriguing problems left open by this work.
-Is $\Theta(\alpha(N))$ the correct complexity of dense \LeaderElection/\Census, and is there an $O(\log\log N)$-energy deterministic \Census{} algorithm?
-The randomized complexity of \ApproximateCounting{} should exhibit a 3-way tradeoff between energy, time, and error probability (that the estimate $\tilde{n}$ is not $\Theta(n)$).
-Understanding every feasible tradeoff between these three measures is a difficult problem.
-Consider one particular tradeoff: it there a \strong{} \ApproximateCounting{} algorithm taking $O(\log n)$ time, $O(\log\log n)$ energy, with error probability $1/\poly(n)$?
+There are a few intriguing problems that remain open in the context of \emph{single-hop} networks.
+For example, is $\Theta(\alpha(N))$ the correct complexity of \LeaderElection\ and \Census\ for dense instances?
+What is the true complexity of \ApproximateCounting?
+In general it should exhibit a 3-way tradeoff between energy, time, \emph{and} a given error probability.
+Can $n$ anonymous devices assign themselves IDs in $\{1,\ldots,n\}$ with $o(\log\log n)$ energy~\cite{NakanoO00} in the worst case?

+Little is known about the energy-complexity of fundamental graph problems in arbitrary (multi-hop) networks.
+Recently, Chang et al.~\cite{ChangDHHLP17} studied the energy complexity for \emph{broadcasting} in multi-hop networks.
+It is an interesting future work direction to investigate the energy complexity for other fundamental graph problems.

 \paragraph{Acknowledgement.} We would like to thank Tomasz Jurdzi\'{n}ski for discussing the details of \cite{JurdzinskiKZ02,JurdzinskiKZ02b,JurdzinskiKZ02c,JurdziskiKZ03} and to Calvin Newport for assisting us with the radio network literature.